Signa Holding: Business segments

-SIGNA Real Estate
+Signa Real Estate

 Takeover of BAI

 At the beginning of January 2017, Signa Real Estate announced that it was taking over the renowned Viennese developer BAI Bauträger Austria Immobilien GmbH.
 BAI Bauträger Austria Immobilien GmbH is a property developer with a current investment volume of around €1.7 billion, a portfolio of currently 18 projects and a project development volume of more than 440,000 m².
 As part of the BAI Group, its own service companies for project development and property development (BAI), brokers (BAReal) and a property management company (Donath) are also being acquired and continued by the new owners.
-The declared future goal for the BAI under the new ownership is to become an independent Housing Developer for affordable housing in Vienna.
+The declared future goal for the BAI under the new ownership is to become an independent developer of affordable housing in Vienna.

 Sale of large office projects in Austria

 In the summer of 2017, the Signa project The Icon Vienna was sold to the new Vienna Central Station as part of a forward deal to Allianz.
 At the beginning of October, the first three components of the office project Austria Campus were sold to PGIM Real Estate.
 With a volume of over 500 million euros, the deal was the largest real estate transaction of 2017 and the largest office real estate transaction in Austria by that time.